BII-Lab/Yeti-Project/doc/charter-yeti-phase2.md

 Although there are currently intensive research in literatures and development taking place around decentralized applications, the problem and challenge of decentralized infrastructure for DNS root is receiving relatively less attention.
 Some of these challenges include:

-* Scalability problem preventing decentralized infrastructure of DNS root services from achieving global scale.
+* Scalability problem preventing decentralized infrastructure of DNS root services from achieving global scale
-* Dirty slate and Clean slate approach to achieve a decentralized infrastructure for Yeti root.
+* Dirty slate or clean slate approaches to achieve a decentralized infrastructure for Yeti root
+* Interaction and interoperability with existing DNS authoritative and recursive servers in DNSSEC context
 * Signing scheme among a group of signers in decentralized communication settings
 * Consensus algorithms for specific scenarios of Yeti root
 * Design and implementation of one or more proposal for Yeti Root systems